Britain’s Heathrow says business travel lagging in COVID bounceback - CDE News - The Dispatch

 By Sarah Young and Muvija M

-Heathrow, owned by Spanish group Ferrovial FER.MC, Qatar Investment Authority and other investors, forecasts it will carry 58-73 million passengers in 2023, which is around 90% of pre-pandemic levels at the upper end of the range.
+Heathrow, owned by Spanish group Ferrovial, Qatar Investment Authority and other investors, forecasts it will carry 58-73 million passengers in 2023, which is around 90% of pre-pandemic levels at the upper end of the range.

 Pent-up demand for leisure travel after three years of COVID-19 restrictions is driving passenger numbers, said Heathrow’s Chief Executive John Holland-Kaye on Thursday.